Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ---

 ![CA](https://azurlane.koumakan.jp/w/images/7/78/ChicagoChibi.png "USS Chicago") - **[USS Chicago](https://azurlane.koumakan.jp/Chicago)**
+* Skill:
-* Skill: Main gun shots have a 30% chance to inflict double damage.
+  * 30% chance upon Main Gun fire to double its shots' damage.

+* Desc:
-* Desc: What was said about Wichita applies to Chicago as well.
+>What was said about Wichita applies to Chicago as well.
 Slightly frailer than she is and needing RNG to get the most out of her, she will nonetheless punch hard - and harder than anyone else when she does proc.
 Also worth mentioning, if she procs on her first salvo, the buff affects the second one too!